No. 14 Gophers seal dual win against No. 10 Nebraska in night's final clash

 Brayton Lee's victory in the final match of the night helped the No. 14 Minnesota wrestling team hold off No. 10 Nebraska 19-13 Friday in Minneapolis.

-The Huskers battled from behind the entire dual and got to with 16-13 on Ridge Lovett's 7-2 decision at 149 pounds.
+The Huskers battled from behind the entire dual and got to within 16-13 on Ridge Lovett's 7-2 decision at 149 pounds.

 Lovett's win gave the Huskers a chance entering the final match, which pitted a pair of top-five wrestlers — No. 4 Brayton Lee from Minnesota and No. 5 Peyton Robb.